 Bioavailability — How Bone Broth Is Easily Absorbed for Maximum Nutrition

-Could you be eating the right foods, but not actually absorbing the important nutrients your body needs?
-What you eat is just one component of a healthy diet.
+Even if you’re merrily eating all the right foods, your body may not be just as merrily absorbing all the important nutrients it needs.
+Huh?!
+That’s right.
+The food you eat is just one component of a healthy diet.
 A range of factors influence how your body actually processes and uses that food, including how the food is prepared and your own personal physiology.
 All of these factors help determine the bioavailability of a food or a nutrient.

 What is bioavailability?

 Bioavailability refers to how well a substance is absorbed by the body’s circulatory system.
 Foods that are highly bioavailable are those that your body can digest and absorb quickly and efficiently.
 They are generally easier to digest and don’t require a lot of work by the digestive system to process.

 Bioavailability is an incredibly important consideration, as it’s how your body gets what it needs to thrive.
 What we said earlier is so worth repeating: even if you eat the right foods, your body won’t get the nutrients it needs to build and maintain good health if it isn’t able to absorb those nutrients.